opencog/generate/opencog/generate/README.md

 connector can be attached to several other puzzle-pieces; as each one is tried, one must iterate over the remaining untried pieces.
-Each unconnected connector corresponds to a "wheel" in the odometer; the number of markings on each wheel corrsponds to the number of puzzle- pieces that could attach to that connector.
+Each unconnected connector corresponds to a "wheel" in the odometer; the number of markings on each wheel corresponds to the number of puzzle- pieces that could attach to that connector.
 The odometer is "stepped" as expected: the right-most wheel must revolve once, before the next wheel can take a single step, and so-on.
 This guarantees that each